oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Authorization Codes {#authorization_codes}

-Authorization codes MUST be short lived and single-use.
-If the authorization server observes multiple attempts to exchange an authorization code for an access token, the authorization server SHOULD attempt to revoke all refresh and access tokens already granted based on the compromised authorization code.

-If the client can be authenticated, the authorization servers MUST authenticate the client and ensure that the authorization code was issued to the same client.

-Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
-To this end, using `code_challenge` and `code_verifier` is REQUIRED for clients and authorization servers MUST enforce their use, unless both of the following criteria are met:
+To prevent injection of authorization codes into the client, using `code_challenge` and `code_verifier` is REQUIRED for clients, and authorization servers MUST enforce their use, unless both of the following criteria are met:

 * The client is a confidential client.
-* In the specific deployment and the specific request, there is reasonable assurance for authorization server that the client implements the OpenID Connect `nonce` mechanism properly.
+* In the specific deployment and the specific request, there is reasonable assurance by the authorization server that the client implements the OpenID Connect `nonce` mechanism properly.

 In this case, using and enforcing `code_challenge` and `code_verifier` is still RECOMMENDED.